a11yproject/a11yproject.com/CONTRIBUTING.md

 To get started writing an article, [create a feature branch](#important-branches) and create a new Markdown file in the [`_posts` directory](https://github.com/a11yproject/a11yproject.com/tree/gh-pages/_posts).
 The Markdown's file name should reflect the intended publishing date and the title of the article.
 For example, a post about accessible typography may have a filename along the lines of `2018-09-12-accessible-typography.md`

 Copying [our example post](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/_posts/example-post.md), then updating its filename and front matter to match your article can be an easy way to help ensure everything is formatted properly.

+If you would like to write an article but do not feel comfortable working in Markdown or with GitHub, please contact us at `hello@a11yproject.com` and we can work something out.

 #### Submitting